- Series: Righting Canada's Wrongs

 About the Authors

 ANDREW BOMBERRY works with the Legacy of Hope Foundation to promote greater understanding and awareness of the Residential School system, the Sixties Scoop and their ongoing impacts.
-His work includes encouraging informed action and following-up on the Truth and Reconciliation Commission’s Calls to Action.
+His work includes encouraging informed action and following up on the Truth and Reconciliation Commission’s Calls to Action.
 He has over ten years’ experience working in public policy and education covering Indigenous histories, cultures and identities.
 Andrew Bomberry is Haudenosaunee from the Six Nations of the Grand River territory.
-He lives in Toronto (the Dish with One Spoon territory).
+He lives in Toronto (the Dish with One Spoon territory), Ontario.

 A resource guide for the Righting Canada's Wrongs series that provides lessons in historical thinking.(more)